Debt Consolidation Loan vs. Balance Transfer: What's the Difference?

 The card's regular ongoing interest rate resumes after the promo period ends.

-Pros and Cons: Debt Consolidation vs. Personal Loan
+Pros and Cons: Debt Consolidation Loan vs. Balance Transfer

 Debt Consolidation Loan Pros

-Fixed interest rate.
-There's no surprises over time as every month you'll pay the same amount towards your loan.
+Fixed interest rate: There are no surprises over time as every month you'll pay the same amount towards your loan.

 Debt Consolidation Loan Cons